bahhhhh/blog/README.md

-# Some Mac Admin
+# Some Admin

-Trying something new...
+An aide-mémoire for someone with terrible, terrible memory.